investing4fun/blog/_posts/2020-12-28-buffets-ground-rules.md

 hide: true
 layout: post
 categories: [book, investing]
-title: Warren Buffet's Ground Rules by Jeremy C. Miller
+title: WIP Warren Buffet's Ground Rules by Jeremy C. Miller
 ---
 Who haven't heared about Warren Buffet?
 I did, but I didn't know much about his investment style.
 He seems to be a very gentle but controversial figure, which in it's own is pretty rare - either he does something that annoys a lot of people, or he is a wolf in a sheep's clothing.
 My working theory is that he's performance is so good and consistent over the years, that many people in the industry hate him for that.
 Maybe this book will shed some light on him and his style of investing.
 Below are the major ideas that I found valuable.